ShaheenHossain/eagle-12.1/doc/python3.rst

 .. warning::

-    While Python 3 adds plenty of great features (keyword-only parameters, generator delegation, pathlib, ...), you must *not* use them in Eagle ERP until Python 2 support is dropped
+    While Python 3 adds plenty of great features (keyword-only parameters, generator delegation, pathlib, ...), you must *not* use them in Eagle until Python 2 support is dropped

 .. note::